WTOG: News operation

 From its sign-on through 1982, WTOG ran daily news capsules, mainly at sign-on and sign-off, with an announcer reading the day's headlines over a slide.
 In the late 1970s and early 1980s, the station featured an on-camera newsreader providing a news summary during its morning discussion program, Florida Daybreak.
 WTOG started using the Eyewitness News brand in the late 1970s, though its news was still a rather staid, low-key affair.

 In 1982, Hubbard Broadcasting established a full-fledged news department for WTOG, and debuted a nightly 10 p.m. newscast.
 At first, WTOG continued to use the Eyewitness News name, with Barbara Callahan (former co-host of WTOG's edition of PM Magazine) and John Nicholson (formerly an anchor at WTVT) as co-anchors.
 During the mid-1980s, the station's newscast was renamed Tampa Bay Tonight, subsequently changing in 1988 to 44 News at Ten and then WTOG 44 News at Ten in 1992.
 Between 1985 and 1995, John Summer served as primary anchor with various co-anchors, including Callahan.
 In 1996, following Viacom's acquisition of WTOG, the 10 p.m. broadcast was retitled as the UPN44 10 O'Clock News, co-anchored by Callahan and Patrick Emory.
 WTOG also had an 11 a.m. newscast from 1995 to 1996.

 WTOG's news department was shut down in 1998, as a result of cost-cutting measures mandated by then-parent company Viacom and competition from Fox station WTVT's own 10 p.m. newscast.
-From that point until 2020, WTOG did not air any newscasts, which made it one of seven CBS-owned stations that did not air any local news programming (the other six were KSTW in Seattle and WUPA in Atlanta—both of which last aired outsourced newscasts in 2005, KTXA in Dallas–Fort Worth and WBFS-TV in Miami—both of which canceled newscasts produced by a sister station in 2011, though KTXA retains a sports show, and the Detroit duopoly of WWJ-TV and WKBD-TV—which canceled their morning newscast in 2012, although, WWJ-TV still airs weather updates; WUPA and WKBD has since begun airing newscasts produced by sister stations in other markets).
+From that point until 2020, WTOG did not air any newscasts, which made it one of seven CBS-owned stations that did not air any local news programming.
 WTOG had aired the syndicated morning show The Daily Buzz from 2004 until its sudden cancellation in 2015.
 It replaced its former time slot with paid programming and children's shows.

-On January 17, 2020, CBS Television Stations announced that they will be introducing nightly 10 p.m. newscasts for WTOG, which debuted on March 9; the newscast for WTOG is produced by CBS' Miami sister station WFOR-TV.
+On January 17, 2020, CBS Television Stations announced that they would be introducing nightly 10 p.m. newscasts for WTOG, which debuted on March 9; the newscast for WTOG was produced by Miami sister station WFOR-TV.
 It also marked WTOG's return to airing local news programming since its own in-house news department shut down 22 years earlier.
 This newscast was converted to the CBS News Now format (as Tampa Bay Now News) upon its launch in July 2022.
 The last Tampa Bay Now newscast was August 31, 2023.